cyvive/www/docs/governance/configuration/templates.md

 ## Understanding

-… core meta component for governance.
+… core component of the **Universal MicroServices Language**.
 This file describes the `template`'s available for _deploymentTarget_ to be created from.
-Its the highest level of inheritance for governance and configuration when deploying a collection of Service / Application / Components into a _deploymentTarget_.
+Its the highest level of inheritance for governance and configuration when deploying a collection of Micro/NanoServices into a _deploymentTarget_.
 Specified items are inherited as low priority defaults unless overriden.

-_Cyvive.io_'s configuration language is architecturally and contexturally derived from over 35 specifilized industry and academic works for providing a governance via policy meta-model that agnostically interfaces with the most complex orchestration technology while articulately able to be used in conversation.
+_Cyvive_'s configuration language is architecturally and contexturally derived from partnership with 3 Universities and over 35 industry publications for providing a governance via policy meta-model that agnostically interfaces with the most complex orchestration technology while articulately able to be used in conversation.

 _This file is a powerhouse behind agnostic infrastructure, and provides the most simple abstraction of deployment available today._